 - The term “leasehold” and “freehold” represent two different ways in which an immovable property can be owned.

-- While buying real estate/property, people usually get confused and may take the wrong purchasing decision without proper understanding of these two terms.
+- While buying real estate/property, people usually get confused and may take the wrong purchasing decision without a proper understanding of these two terms.

-- Freehold grants complete right of ownership of the property and the land on which it is established to the buyer, whereas leasehold only grants the right to live in a property to the tenant.
+- Freehold grants the complete right of ownership of the property and the land on which it is established to the buyer, whereas leasehold only grants the right to live in a property to the tenant.

-- The ownership of a property will be granted on a permanent basis to the owner in freehold, however a buyer/tenant will be conferred temporary possession over the property in leasehold.
+- The ownership of a property will be granted on a permanent basis to the owner in freehold, however, a buyer/tenant will be conferred temporary possession over the property in leasehold.

 - The value of the property increases by 15- 20% after the conversion from leasehold to freehold.